Skip to main content

 By the end of this course, you should be able to:

-• demonstrate a critical understanding of a range of psychological research methods, concepts and theories within educational psychology
+• understand a range of psychological research methods, concepts and theories within educational psychology

-• display a critical awareness of some of the main psychological, emotional, social and environmental factors which influence learning, including the role of neurobiological components
+• display awareness of psychological, emotional, social and environmental factors which influence learning, including the role of neurobiological components

-• possess a critical awareness of the links between theory, research evidence, education policy and practice in both mainstream and special needs education
+• display awareness of links between theory, research evidence, education policy and practice in both mainstream and special needs education

 • understand how education psychologists assess children and young people and then plan appropriate interventions